 History and Background on Creeping Charlie

 Glechoma hederacea (fancy name for Creeping Charlie) is an aromatic, perennial, evergreen creeper of the mint family.
-Its alias are ground-ivy, gill-over-the-ground or Creeping Charlie.
-In many countries it enjoys the pleasure of being used as a tasty salad green and, additionally, it has been reported to have numerous medicinal uses.
+Its alias is ground-ivy, gill-over-the-ground or Creeping Charlie.
+In many countries, it enjoys the pleasure of being used as a tasty salad green and, additionally, it has been reported to have numerous medicinal uses.

-European settlers were responsible to its introduction in a wide area of localities.
-Although Creeping Charlie is a native to Europe and southwestern Asia it has become common in most regions other than the Rocky Mountains.
-Known as Creeping Charlie, its aliases are Ale hoof, Catsfoo, Field Balm, Run-away-robin, Ground Ivy, gill-over-the-ground and Tunhoof.
+European settlers were responsible for its introduction to a wide area of localities.
+Although Creeping Charlie is a native to Europe and southwestern Asia, it has become common in most regions other than the Rocky Mountains.
+Known as Creeping Charlie, its aliases are Alehoof, Cats for, Field Balm, Run-away-robin, Ground Ivy, gill-over-the-ground, and Tunhoof.
 It can be identified by its round to reniform (kidney or fan shape of the leaf).
 It is a variable species, its size being influenced by environmental impacts.

 How to Use Creeping Charlie in your Landscape Design

-Now that we have totally explored the evil side of one of Mother Nature's children, let us see if there is any good.
-Remember, for every negative there must be positive.
+Now that we have explored the evil side of one of Mother Nature's children let us see if there is any good.
+Remember, for every negative; there must be positive.
 This is the balance of life.
 CC is quite attractive and can be grown as a potted plant and on occasion as a ground cover.
-Easily cultivated, it grows well in shaded area.
-While many of us consider it a weed because of its propensity of spreading,
+Easily cultivated, it grows well in the shaded area.
+While many of us consider it a weed because of its propensity for spreading,

 Culinary and Medicinal Uses for Creeping Charlie